Clo et Coralie

 Chloé Péloquin, known as Clö Pel, is a Québec-based performance artist and researcher in the field of live arts.
 She is the co-founder of the duo Clö&Coralie, whose practice operates at the intersection of performance and theatre with a strong focus on the body as a site of memory, transmission and relational experience.

 Through both her individual projects and the work of Clö&Coralie, Clö Pel approaches performance as a tool for mediation, cultural transmission and the reconfiguration of the relationships between artist and spectator.
-She is deeply engaged in fostering emerging performance practices in regional contexts through curatorial projects and teaching.
+She is deeply engaged in fostering emerging performance practices in regional contexts through curatorial projects, festival direction, and teaching.
 Her work advances a vision of performance as a relational and evolving field, where creation becomes a shared process of transmission, dialogue and encounter with diverse publics.

 Coralie Roy